 Sampling on the two trains is performed simultaneously and the sorbent tubes are analyzed using the same analytical procedures and instruments to determine the fraction of the recovered spike compounds (R).
 The average fraction of recovered compounds from three runs must fall within $0.70 \le R \le 1.30$ to validate the sampling procedures.
 The field measurements collected from the un-spiked sorbent tubes are then corrected to the calculated R value.
-The average R values for each compound were acceptable and ranged from 0.820 to 1.02 for this test program.
+The average R values for each compound were.